coreybutler/nvm-windows/README.md

 ![NVM for Windows Installer](http://i.imgur.com/x8EzjSC.png)

+### Upgrading nvm-windows

-**To upgrade**, run the new installer.
+**To upgrade nvm-windows**, run the new installer.
 It will safely overwrite the files it needs to update without touching your node.js installations.
 Make sure you use the same installation and symlink folder.
-If you originally installed to the default locations, you just need to click
-"next" on each window until it finishes.
+If you originally installed to the default locations, you just need to click "next" on each window until it finishes.

 ### Usage

+**nvm-windows runs in an Admin shell**.
+You'll need to start `powershell` or Command Prompt as Administrator to use nvm-windows

 NVM for Windows is a command line tool.
 Simply type `nvm` in the console for help.
 The basic commands are: